pblischak/fluidigm2purc/README.md

 ```

 The Makefile will clone all of the dependencies from GitHub and will compile
-them from source into a folder called `deps`.
+them from source into a folder called `deps/`.
 You'll need to have C and C++ compilers
 to do this.
 Typing `sudo make install` will copy
 `fluidigm2purc` and all of the dependencies to `/usr/local/bin` so that you can
 run everything from anywhere on your computer.
 Typing `make clean` will remove the